CRR7735/Dynamic-Gov-Project-Framework/Solution_Stages.md

 ## Startup
 Startup and Discovery
 ## Elaboration
-Planning ans Analysis
+Planning and Analysis
 Funding and Authorization
 ## Acquisition
 Solicitation and Acquisition
+## Implementation
-## Program Preparation
+Organization Preparation
-Foundation and Change Prep
-Installation
+Process Installation
-## Implemenation
 Build and Deliver
 ## Close
 Review and Sustain